shows "Nette Application" panel in Tracy BlueScreen?

 constants:

-FOOBAR: 'baz'
+Foobar: 'baz'

-The FOOBAR
+The Foobar

-constant will created after startup.
+constant will be created after the application starts.

 PHP

-You can set PHP directives.
+Setting PHP directives.
 An overview of all directives can be found at php.net.

 php: